Chronic Pain: In Depth

-- People with medical conditions and pregnant women may need to modify or avoid some mind and body practices.
+- People with medical conditions and pregnant women may need to modify or avoid some complementary health approaches.

-- Like other forms of exercise, mind and body practices that involve movement, such as tai chi and yoga, can cause sore muscles and may involve some risk of injury.
+- Like other forms of exercise, complementary health approaches that involve movement, such as tai chi and yoga, can cause sore muscles and may involve some risk of injury.

-- It’s important for practitioners and teachers of mind and body practices to be properly qualified and to follow appropriate safety precautions.
+- It’s important for practitioners and teachers of these approaches to be properly qualified and to follow appropriate safety precautions.

-- See the Health Topics A–Z list on the NCCIH website for resources about specific mind and body practices, including information about their safety.
+- See the Health Topics A–Z list on the NCCIH website for resources about specific complementary health approaches, including information about their safety.

 - "Natural” doesn’t always mean “safe.”
-Some natural products (dietary supplements) may have side effects and may interact with medications.
+Some nutritional approaches such as dietary supplements may have side effects and may interact with medications.

-- The U.S. Food and Drug Administration has warned the public about several dietary supplements promoted for arthritis or pain that were tainted with prescription drugs.
+- The FDA has warned the public about several dietary supplements promoted for arthritis or pain that were tainted with prescription drugs.

-- See the Health Topics A–Z list on the NCCIH website for resources about specific natural products, including information about their safety.
+- See the Health Topics A–Z list on the NCCIH website for resources about specific nutritional approaches, including information about their safety.
 For information on dietary supplements in general, see NCCIH’s webpage Dietary and Herbal Supplements.